Kyriosity/use-dev/README+/parts/Rvrs/README+/reversible_posers.md

 To illustrate the idea.
 Imagine you make a long artistic stroke in _Paint_ with an occasional ugliness at the end.
 Undo will delete the whole stroke.

-## Action error, its margin and tolerance
+## Action error, its margin, and tolerance

 Consider the square root and its inverse function _x2_.

 ## Repetitions and patterns

-E.g. math sequences, or the same function but with different arguments.
+E.g., math sequences, or the same function but with different arguments.

 ## Beyond the scope